inferno-collection/Docs/docs/resources/station-alert/developers/exports/server.md

 `bool`

 ### Create New Alert For Group of Stations
-Use this export to create a new Alert for a Group of Stations.
-[See here](../tool.md#adding-groups) for info on how to assign groups.
+Sends an alert to all stations in a group, [see here](../tool.md#adding-groups) for info on how to assign groups.

 #### Export Name
 ```